Managing electronic information (including e-mail)

 Retention and disposal

-Employees are responsible for retaining information that is of value to the University, whether that is for business processes for legal purposes, or historical value.
-The University’s Record Retention Policy offers recommended retention periods for common University records.
-Disposition of records created, retained or stored in information systems, computers, other networked devices, mobile devices, external storage services, or stand-alone storage devices should proceed on the same basis as for traditional paper records.
-Employees with questions should refer to the list of guardians of University information and/or to the University records manager.
+Faculty and staff, including those who are designated as regular, term, visiting, and temporary, as well as student employees are responsible for retaining information that is of value to the University, whether that is for business processes for legal purposes, or historical value.
+The University’s Record Retention Policy offers recommended retention periods for common University records whether on paper or electronic.
+Employees with questions should refer to the list of those with authority over specific sets of University information (www.princeton.edu/dataauthority) and/or to the University Records Manager.

-Employees of the University should understand that electronic information is governed by the same laws and regulations as paper documents historically have been, including statutes protecting the privacy of student records, medical information, and personally identifiable information.
-Employees are expected to apply to electronic information the same security and record retention practices applied to paper documents.
+Members of the University community, and especially employees, should understand that electronic information is governed by the same laws and regulations as paper documents historically have been, including statutes protecting the privacy of student records, medical information, and other kinds of personal information.
+Employees and students are expected to apply to electronic information the same security and record retention practices applied to paper documents.

-At this time, e-mail should be handled as any other correspondence in terms of retention and disposal.
 There are three ways of preserving e-mail: on the e-mail system, within an office’s paper files, or in some form of electronic record-keeping system, for example, OnBase.
 As a general rule, the longer the message must be maintained or the more it needs to be shared, the greater the need to remove it from the e-mail system and store it as a hard copy (including the metadata accompanying the message, for example file properties or full e-mail headers) or in an electronic storage system.
 Attachments must also be identified and linked to the original message so that they may be easily located.
-Regardless of the methodology chosen, the authenticity and integrity of the entire e-mail message should be preserved.
+In all cases, the authenticity and integrity of the entire e-mail message should be preserved.

-Like all records, e-mail eventually will cease to be useful to the office, and at this point should be deleted from the Outlook inbox and/or sent folders.
-Then the “Trash” or “Deleted Items” folder must be emptied (either manually or on an automated schedule) to properly dispose of the e-mail record.
-Then the records truly are deleted.
-(While it may be possible for a specialist to reconstruct the deleted files, it is not necessary for you to do anything further.)
+Like all records, many e-mail messages eventually will cease to be useful to or needed by the department, and at that point should be deleted by the account-holder.
+Then the account-holder is responsible for assuring that the “Trash” or “Deleted Items” folder is emptied (either manually or on an automated schedule) to properly dispose of the e-mail records.

-When a University employee trades in or replaces a computer or other networked device, it is required that the employee or the employee's computing support specialist use appropriate, effective software to remove any and all data from the hard drive, or if warranted, destroy the hard drive by means approved by the University’s Information Security Officer.
+When a University employee trades in or replaces a computer or other networked device, it is required that the employee or the employee's computing support specialist use appropriate, effective software to remove any and all data from the hard drive, or if warranted, destroy the hard drive by means approved by the University.
 As with the disposition of any other University records, e-mail disposal should be regularized and documented.
-With respect to back-up media, it is recommended that these storage devices be physically destroyed when no longer needed.
+With respect to back-up media, it is recommended that these storage devices be physically destroyed through approved University channels when no longer needed.
 However, it is imperative that copies of critical work and work product be maintained until no longer needed.

-All members of the University community are responsible for knowing the content of official correspondence sent to their University-provided e-mail address.
+All members of the University community with ready access to e-mail are responsible for knowing the content of official correspondence sent to their University-provided e-mail address.
 Students who submit academic work via e-mail should retain copies of the work until certain that the instructor has received a legible copy.
 Acknowledgement by the instructor of receipt of a legible copy would be courteous and is encouraged.

-Princeton account-holders who have their e-mail copied or forwarded to an outside account must take care to avoid marking any such copied or forwarded mail as spam.
+Princeton account-holders who have their e-mail copied or forwarded to an outside account must take care to avoid marking for their outside e-mail provider any such copied or forwarded mail as spam.
 Major Internet service providers have barred all e-mail coming from the Princeton domain when the provider's customers have marked as spam what the provider perceives to be too many messages.
 Such incidents can interfere with the business of the University as well as impede communication for other members of the University community.

 If you are responsible for data that are important to the University and that are created or stored on portable devices, you also are responsible for ensuring that the information is backed up regularly in a form that permits ready retrieval.